I bet you've been involved in a discussion that went along the lines of:

-"I thought you were doing that" or
+"I thought you were doing that?" or "I didn't realise that I was meant to do that"

-Creating your R-Chart can lead to very robust, and sometimes time-consuming, conversations.
+Certainly it is a process that takes time, but it is time that well spent.
 But, at the end of the process you have a richness of understanding and clarity in the team that can transform performance rapidly.

 I have witnessed a team that, within a three month period, went from confusion and inefficiency to improving their productivity by a factor of three and team morale soared.